near/near-lake-indexer/README.md

 # near-lake

-**NB!
-The project is in early stage of development and shouldn't be used in production environmental yet**

 NEAR Lake is an indexer built on top of [NEAR Indexer microframework](https://github.com/nearprotocol/nearcore/tree/master/chain/indexer) to watch the network and store all the events as JSON files on AWS S3.